 8. Once the sauerkraut is ready, transfer it to a jar or container with a lid and store it in the refrigerator.
 It will keep for several months.

-See also How long to cook frozen broccoli in air fryer
+See also What temp should you cook chicken in the air fryer

 Sauerkraut is a versatile ingredient that can be used in a variety of dishes.
 It can be served as a side dish with sausages or as a topping for sandwiches and hot dogs.
 It can also be incorporated into soups, stews, and salads for added flavor and nutrition.